Path to Neighbourhood Connection

 I don't know my neighbours.
 How do I get started?

-- If you are new in the neighbourhood, knock on your neighbour's door and introduce yourself and your family.
+- If you are new in the neighbourhood, knock on your neighbour's door and introduce yourself from a safe distance of two metres away.

-Welcome new neighbours with a quick visit and small homemade gift or information about the neighbourhood.
+- Welcome new neighbours with a small care package from your favourite local business or information about the neighbourhood.

 Make It A Priority To Know Your Neighbours